wnzid/DayByDay/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use it as a starting point for your own habit tracking tools.
+Don't forget to give credits.

+---

+### @wnizd